chrisguest75/docker_examples/91_buildkit_frontends/README.md

 ## Build (flakes.nix)

 Using a frontend that builds `flakes.nix` directly into an image.
-This creates
+This creates an images that has a reproducible hash.

 ```sh
 docker system prune --all --force